The Best Smokeless Fire Pits of 2024

 • Burns through wood quickly

-I bought my Solo Stove Yukon two years ago and it’s one of the best purchases I’ve made for the backyard.
-We continue to enjoy smokeless fires and the Yukon looks fantastic after two years in the elements.
+I bought my Solo Stove Yukon three years ago and it’s one of the best purchases I’ve made for the backyard.
+We continue to enjoy smokeless fires and the Yukon looks fantastic after three years in the elements.
 I think the Yukon is the perfect size for groups of four to six people.

 An above shot of a fire in a fire pit